There will be a quiz, so take notes. (And yes, you will be graded on spelling.)

 ESPRESSO DRINKS & TERMINOLOGY:

 Espresso: Notice, there is no 'x' in espresso.
 If you're new to coffee this may just blow your mind.
 Espresso refers to the extraction method, invented in Italy at the turn of the century, which involves forcing highly pressurized very hot water, through much finer grinds that drip coffee, at a very precise rate.
-This process, if done right, allows the beans to reach full creamy delicious potential.
+This process, if done right, allows the beans to reach full creamy delectable potential.

 Espresso Ristretto: Strongest, most concentrated espresso extraction (literally "restricted" in Italian), resulting in 3/4-1 ounce of espresso per (single) shot, which is considerably shorter than the traditional pull/draw